-Analysis - From figure 3.1 and 3.2 we infer that the application program perform a major page fault when the file is opened initially and the the for subsequent file open’s and closes’ the page fault does not occur as the file is moved to the cache memory and hence the page fault does not occur.
+Analysis - From figure 3.1 and 3.2 we infer that the application program perform a major page fault when the file is opened initially and for subsequent file open’s and closes’ the page fault does not occur as the file is moved to the cache memory and hence the page fault does not occur.
 Susbsequently the minor page faults staturates at some point because the RAM usage increases.
 Hence, memory allocation happens inside the RAM.

 Page faults vs page frames for group of processes